The Office of Graduate Admission issues, administers, and advises on all I-20s for incoming undergraduate and graduate students

 Beginning January 26 2021, all air passengers (foreign nationals and U.S. citizens) will be required to show a negative COVID-19 test taken within 3 days before departure in order to enter the United States.
 More information from the US Centers for Disease Control can be found here.
 Students should also plan to quarantine for 10 days after arriving in southern California.

-Students who have been in China, Iran, or Brazil during the past 14 days may not enter the United States directly and should plan to spend at least 14 days in a third country and follow all local quarantine and safety guidelines before attempting to enter the U.S.
+Students who have been in China, Iran, Brazil, or South Africa during the past 14 days may not enter the United States directly and should plan to spend at least 14 days in a third country and follow all local quarantine and safety guidelines before attempting to enter the U.S.

 Students traveling from the Schengen Area, the UK, and Ireland with valid F-1 visas are qualified to enter the U.S. under national interest exceptions.
 Students do not need to contact an embassy or consulate to seek an individual national interest exception to travel.
 Students seeking to apply for new F-1 visas should check the status of visa services at the nearest embassy or consulate; those applicants who are found to be otherwise qualified for an F-1 visa will automatically be considered for a national interest exception to travel.